KITmetricslab/MacroPI/README.md

 All the code and replication material for our working paper can be found in the following GitHub repository.
 It also contains code to update and publish the real-time forecasts located here.
 > <https://github.com/fredbec/uqimf>

-The associated paper, published in The Annals of Applied Statistics, provides full methodological details and presents the results of the retrospective analysis.
+The associated paper, published in *The Annals of Applied Statistics*, provides full methodological details and presents the results of the retrospective analysis.
 It is available open access at:

-> Becker, Krüger, and Schienle.
-2025 “Simple Macroeconomic Forecast
-> Distributions for the G7 Economies” Annals of Applied Statistics.
+> Becker, F., F. Krüger, and M. Schienle (2025).
+“Simple Macroeconomic Forecast Distributions for the G7 Economies.” *Annals of Applied Statistics*.
 > <https://doi.org/10.1214/25-AOAS2095>.

+When referencing this work, please use the following citation:

 	@article{BeckerKruegerSchienle_2025,
   	title={Simple Macroeconomic Forecast Distributions for the G7 Economies},